- Lumbar Spinal Fusion

 How can I learn more about spinal fusion surgery?

-To learn more about a spinal fusion surgery, please request an appointment online or call Dr. Rozbruch’s orthopedic office in NYC at 212-744-9857.
+To learn more about spinal fusion surgery, please request an appointment online or contact Dr. Rozbruch’s orthopedic office in NYC.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.